yangmillstheory/mixin.a.lot/README.md

         return {level: level, serialized_error: serialized};
     };
-    Thing.static_mix(mixin, {
+    mixin_a_lot.mix(MyLogger, {
         before_hook: {log: before_log, ...}
     });

-    // return value from log_error is passed to this hook
+    // return value from log is passed to this hook
-    // 'this' is the instance of Thing var after_log = function(log_object) {
+    // 'this' is a MyLogger instance now var after_log = function(log_object) {
-        // do something with log_object.level and log_object.serialized error (assuming log_error returns it)
+        // do something with log_object.level and
+        // log_object.serialized_error (assuming log_error returns it)
     };
-    Thing.proto_mix(mixin, {
+    mixin_a_lot.mix(MyLogger.prototype, mixin, {
         after_hook: {log: after_log}
     });

 ### <a name="mixing-hooks"></a> Mixing hooks

-`Mixins` can have pre-mixing and post-mixing hooks that fire before and after mixing (resp.) with the class or prototype context.
+`Mixins` can have pre-mixing and post-mixing hooks that fire before and after mixing (resp.) with the target context.

 There are two not mutually exclusive ways to specify them.
 They can be attached to the mixin

-    var mixin = mixin_a_lot.make_mixin({
+    var logger = mixin_a_lot.make_mixin({
         name: "Logger",

         // various methods that operate on this.logname